RomaricKc1/AVR-instruction-simulator/README.md

 ## Processor architecture
 - 16 register from r0 to r15
-- 16 memory block divided into program and data each block has 32 bits total 512 bit or 64 bytes
+- 16 memory blocks divided into program and data each block has 32 bits total 512 bits or 64 bytes

 ## Register (16)
 | Register | addr | Register | addr |